Young veteran with PTSD holding her head in her hands because she is upset

 How Post-Traumatic Stress Disorder or PTSD Affects Veterans’ Lives

 Like many mental disorders, PTSD can affect almost every facet of a person’s life.
 Emotionally, PTSD can take an immense toll on someone’s happiness and create significant dissatisfaction with their life.
-These emotions may be going on inside of a person’s head but they can manifest problems with how they function day-to-day.

-It is very common for PTSD to be accompanied by other mental disorders such as depression and anxiety.
 The severe negative emotions and other mood-related symptoms of PTSD go hand in hand with major depressive disorder symptoms.
 The hyperarousal symptoms of PTSD also parallel many anxiety disorder symptoms as well.

 The Emotional Toll on Veterans and Their Families Caused by PTSD